-- (a) For determining the entitlement to attend and vote at the annual general meeting, the register of members of the Company will be closed from Tuesday, 31 May 2022 to Monday, 6 June 2022, both days inclusive, during which period no transfer of shares of the Company will be registered.
-In order to be eligible to attend and vote at the annual general meeting, unregistered holders of shares of the Company should ensure that all transfer forms accompanied by the relevant share certificates must be lodged with the branch share registrar of the Company in Hong Kong, Tricor Investor Services Limited, at Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong for registration no later than 4:30 p.m. on Monday, 30 May 2022. - (b) For determining the entitlement to the proposed final dividend for the Year (subject to approval by the shareholders at the annual general meeting), the register of members of the Company will be closed on Friday, 10 June 2022, on which no transfer of shares of the Company will be registered.
-In order to be eligible for the proposed final dividend, unregistered holders of shares of the Company should ensure that all transfer forms accompanied by the relevant share certificates must be lodged with the branch share registrar of the Company in Hong Kong, Tricor Investor Services Limited, at Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong for registration no later than 4:30 p.m. on Thursday, 9 June 2022.
+For determining the entitlement to attend and vote at the annual general meeting, the register of members of the Company will be closed from Wednesday, 31 May 2023 to Monday, 5 June 2023, both days inclusive, during which period no transfer of shares of the Company will be registered.
+In order to be eligible to attend and vote at the annual general meeting, unregistered holders of shares of the Company should ensure that all transfer forms accompanied by the relevant share certificates must be lodged with the branch share registrar of the Company in Hong Kong, Tricor Investor Services Limited, at 17/F, Far East Finance Centre, 16 Harcourt Road, Hong Kong for registration no later than 4:30 p.m. on Tuesday, 30 May 2023.